Master Localized Numbers in 5 Minutes

 .format(monetary_value);

-5. Phone numbers
+Phone numbers localization

 Country/region Country code Sample phone number Notes